-The province has added new funding to decrease wait times for special education assessment; increase support for students with very high needs; and improve school board supports for special education services
+Ontario has added new funding to decrease wait times for special education assessment; increase support for students with very high needs; and improve school board supports for special education services.

 This report is an excerpt from our 2017 annual report on Ontario's publicly funded schools.
 It looks at the staff and resources available to support students with special education needs.

 This report is an excerpt from our 2016 annual report on Ontario's publicly funded schools.

 Special education funding changes in Ontario may result in improved access and better programs, but there is currently no information available about the impact of the changes.

 This report from the Auditor-General follows up on the recommendations made in its 2008 report on special education services.

 This report from the Auditor-General of Ontario examines special education services and funding in Ontario.